 But more than this, we are encouraged to opine and criticize regardless of whether we know anything about the subject or the person whatsoever.
 The comment section of online news stories invites readers to put their own responses in writing.
 And comment they do.
 The long list of critiques offers thoughts on anything from the topic, to the author, to things completely unrelated.
 For many, it simply offers a lawless trolling ground for inflammatory heckling, like a high school locker room except anonymous and worse.
 Carrying this one step further, online retailers not only invite anyone to be official reviewers; they also invite anyone to comment on these comments, to vote on whether or not the reviewers themselves need to be critiqued.
 While I appreciate some of these services, the attitude they endorse seems so pervasive.
 Everyone is now a critic and an expert deserving of a voice and a platform at once.

-In the Christian season of Lent, where some attempt the darkened option of self-examination, it is helpful to know that Jesus was aware just how tempting is the option of the easier route.
+Where some attempt the darkened and more difficult option of self-examination, it is helpful to know that Jesus was aware just how tempting is the option of the easier route.
 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own?… You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.”(1) The flaws we see in pop-stars, politicians, our culture, or co-workers may seem so startlingly clear to us.
 The critiques and opinions we can so readily offer about books and public scandal, internal gossip and things about which we actually know little all may seem innocent enough.
 But might there not be a better place to spend our energy searching?
 Maybe we are looking where the light is strong, but not where keys are really lost.

 An old proverb explains, “The mocker seeks wisdom and finds none, but knowledge comes easily to the discerning.”
 Perhaps this is true because the mocker spends his time searching the comfortable places of life, the easy targets where light and company will always be found.
 The difficult, dimly lighted places require much more of us, and often we are left to search on our own.
 But the discerning know that wisdom comes with the kind of seeking that pulls us mysteriously inward, into places where there is actually something to find, and before a merciful throne that compels transparency.
 In the shadow of the vicariously human Son of God, many find the strength to walk this darkened path of self-examination.
 Here, everyone who seeks finds, the lost themselves are discovered, and once dark corners of the soul are changed by the light of Christ.